jenkinsci/docker-plugin/README.md

 Jenkins Cloud Plugin for Docker

-The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
+The aim of this docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave, without the build process (or Jenkins job definition) requiring any awareness of docker.

 The Jenkins administrator configures Jenkins with knowledge of one or more docker hosts (or swarms),